codr7/lila/README.md

 #### fun
 Functions are generic with fixed arity.

-Arguments get type `Any` by default, which means they don't allow missing values.
+Arguments have type `Any` by default, which means that missing values are not allowed.

 ```
   {